Hyperion (Hölderlin novel)

 Hyperion is an epistolary novel by German poet Friedrich Hölderlin.
 Originally published in two volumes in 1797 (Volume 1) and 1799 (Volume 2), respectively, the full title is Hyperion; or, The Hermit in Greece (German: "Hyperion; oder, Der Eremit in Griechenland").
-Each volume is divided into two books, with each second book including an epigraph from Sophocles.
+Each volume is divided into two books.
 The work is told in the form of letters from the protagonist, Hyperion, to his German friend Bellarmin, alongside a few letters between Hyperion and his love Diotima in the second volume of the novel, and is noted for its philosophical classicism and expressive imagery.

 Origin

 Hölderlin began working on Hyperion in 1792, as a 22-year-old student at the Tübinger Stift.
 He further developed it while serving as a Hofmeister on the estate of Charlotte von Kalb, and put finishing touches to the novel while receiving lectures from Johann Gottlieb Fichte at the University of Jena.

 Plot

 Hyperion is set in Greece and deals with invisible forces, conflicts, beauty, and hope.
 It recounts Hyperion's attempts to overthrow the Turkish rule in Greece (in one of the footnotes Hölderlin specifically ties events in the novel with the Russians "bringing a fleet into the Archipelago" in 1770, framing the novel's events into the Orlov Revolt), his disillusionment with the rebellion, survival in the deadly Battle of Chesma, his devastation when Diotima dies of a broken heart before they can be reunited and his subsequent life as a hermit in the Greek wilderness, where he embraces the beauty of nature and overcomes the tragedy of his solitude.
 In the same time Hyperion after all these losses understands the limits of his idealized concept of Greece.
 An impossibility to travel becomes the essence of his travel.